Crisis management is in place following flooding in Auckland. More information.

 A study resource to provide enrolled students with sufficient detail regarding the requirements to pass the course successfully.

-A course at a particular campus location in a given semester and delivered either internally, by distance or by block mode.
+A course at a particular campus location in a given semester and delivered in a specific mode.

-A study resource available to all students to help them make good enrolment choices.
+A study resource available to all students, which provides an overview of the course – course code, title, prescription, learning outcomes and assessment details – to help them make good enrolment choices.

 Committee on University Academic Programmes.
 The Committee is a sub-committee of Universities New Zealand and has statutory standing as the Quality Assurance Body for New Zealand universities.
 One of its functions is to review and approve new qualifications, new specialisations within existing qualifications, and significant changes to existing programmes.

 A qualification awarded on the completion of a programme of study that meets the requirements set down by the University and as approved by CUAP.
-Bachelor's, Bachelor's Honours, Master's and Doctoral qualifications are all referred to as degrees.
+Bachelor's, Bachelor's Honours (one year), Bachelor's with Honours (four years), Master's and Doctoral qualifications are all referred to as degrees.

 2. Graduate Diploma: A qualification open to graduates or to those who have been able to demonstrate equivalent practical, professional or scholarly experience of an appropriate kind, comprising a coherent programme with a total value of not less than 120 credits, which includes the requirement that 75 credits or more of the courses or other work prescribed shall be at the 300-level or higher.